 The museum operates in line with Scottish Government guidance concerning the Covid-19 pandemic at all times.
-The museum building is cleaned regularly and thoroughly, and in the case of school visits, we ensure that extra cleaning staff will be on-site during your time in the museum.
+The museum building is cleaned regularly and thoroughly.
 There are hand sanitisers throughout the building, and we encourage visitors to use these frequently.
-All visitors, including children, wear face masks throughout their visit.
-The museum building will be entirely booked out for the duration of your visit, no other visitors will be allowed entry during this time.
 Please inform the museum if any children or adults test positive for Covid-19 following their visit to the museum.

 Should any of this guidance change in-between booking and your visit, our procedures will alter to reflect that change, and you will be informed of that change.